Rule Book for Christian Bible Quizzing (CBQ)

 - All queries with the “with reference” subtype are worth +1 additional point.

-- All queries with the “add a verse” subtype are worth +1 additional point if answered synonymously or +2 additional points if answered verbatim.
+- All queries with the “add a verse” subtype are worth +1 additional point if responded to synonymously or +2 additional points if responded to verbatim.

 For example, a query of type phrase, verbatim, with reference is worth +5 points.